DanielCiccC/DanielCiccC.github.io/BISM3205/notes/lecture12.md

 ### Control Checks and Identity Management

 It is important to ensure that your security controls are effective, reliable, and functioning as you intended.
-Without monitoring and reviewing, you have no assurance that your information security program is effective or that personnel are exercising due diligence.When auditing an identity management system, you should focus on these key areas:
+Without monitoring and reviewing, you have no assurance that your information security program is effective or that personnel are exercising due diligence.
+When auditing an identity management system, you should focus on these key areas:

 - Approval process: who grants approval for access requests?
 - Authentication mechanisms: What mechanisms are used for specific security requirements?